python-unsam/Programacion_en_Python_UNSAM/Notas/06_Plt_Especificacion_y_Documentacion/06_matplotlib_basico.md

 Cada propiedad se configuró a su valor por omisión, para que veas cuáles son los valores "normales" y puedas jugar con ellos para ver sus efectos sobre el gráfico.
 Sobre propiedades y estilos de las líneas hablaremos luego.

-[oski] : #(In the script below, we’ve instantiated and commented all the figure settings that influence the appearance of the plot.

- The settings have been explicitly set to their default values, but now you can interactively play with the values to explore their affect [see Line properties and Line styles below].)
+[oski]: # (In the script below, we’ve instantiated and commented all the figure settings that influence the appearance of the plot.
+The settings have been explicitly set to their default values, but now you can interactively play with the values to explore their affect see Line properties and Line styles below.)

 ```python